va7sdf/artbergmann/news/1990-1994/_posts/1993-08-29-so-you-want-to-be-a-rock-star.markdown

 ---
-title: so you want to be a rock star
+title: "so you want to be a rock star"
 article_author: greg potter
 article_publication: montreal gazette
 article_date: august 29, 1993